 - Pour your slightly cooled cup of coffee over the ice cubes.

 - Then stir in the date-milk mixture with a large spoon.

 Prepare Cold brew coffee to make iced coffee (yields 4 cups)

 - In a one-quart pitcher or jar, combine the coffee grinds with the water.

 - Stir to combine for a few minutes until all the coffee grinds are thoroughly wettened.

-- Place a lid on the jar or pitcher and refrigerate for 12 to 18 hours.
+- Place a lid on the jar or pitcher and best to steep at room temperature for 12 to 18 hours.

 - Transfer the cold brew into a pitcher with a lid.

-- Refrigerate and store up till one week.
+- Refrigerate and store for up to one week.

-- Or immediately use some of it to make the iced coffee recipe above.
+- You can use a cup of cold brew coffee also to make the healthy iced coffee recipe above.

 (Note: This post was published in May 2019 and has been updated to include new info and photos)